 1891 Census (6th April) Ashton Under Lyne RG12/3273 Book 3 Page 14-15

 Pitses, Alt, Ashton under Lyne, Lancashire

 |Albert Chaddwick||Son||2||Ashton under Lyne, Lancashire|

-Sadly it would seem that the two boys were to die within a year of this census as there is a record in the death indexes for Ashton under Lyne district for the Jan-Mar quarter of 1892 of the deaths of an Albert Caddick aged 2 and a Jonathon Caddick aged 4.
-The fact that the deaths are separated by only one page suggests that the boys may have died within days of each other (Albert - Ashton 8d 356 and Albert - Ashton 8d 356).
-Worse would seem to have followed as the self same indexes for the following quarter have an entry for the death of a Sarah Jane Chadwick aged 33 recorded (Apr-Jun 1892 - Ashton 8d 344).
+Sadly it would seem that the two boys were to die within a year of this census as there is a record in the BMD index for Ashton under Lyne district for the Jan-Mar quarter of 1892 of the deaths of an Albert Caddick aged 2 (Ashton Vol 8d Page 356) and a Jonathon Caddick aged 4 (Ashton Vol 8d Page 358.
+The burial of the children in free graves in Lees Cemetery were registered in the Oldham Cemetery Registers.
+Albert was recorded as dying at Pitses, and being interred on 20 January 1892, with his older brother Jonathon recorded as dying at Turf Pits, Pitses, and being interred on 20 February 1892.
+Worse would seem to have followed as the self same indexes for the following quarter have an entry for the death of a Sarah Jane Chadwick aged 33 recorded (Apr-Jun 1892 - Ashton Vol 8d Page 344).
+There is a corresponding entry for the burial of a Sarah Jane Chadwick on 14 April 1892 in the cemetery of Christ Church, Ashton Under Lyne, Lancashire, England.
 This would seem almost certainly to be the death of Peter's wife, and would fit with his third marriage to "our" Maud Dyer in 1897 with himself identified as a widow.